uptonking/note4yaoo/lib-editor-codemirror-community.md

 - https://copenhagen.autocode.com 1/50 the size of Monaco, with most of the features.
   - It may be the best of its kind that I've seen so far.
   - Mine uses TextMate grammars so syntax highlighting should be higher quality and smoother.
 And while scrolling it does ~5x less work (~10x less if we only look at the JS portion).
 It's  just PoC for now though.
 - On a closer inspection Copenhagen seems to weigh 1/9th the size of Monaco (~190kb), not 1/50th.
-Like the instance of Monaco that I use is ~1.7MB, not ~10MB.And editing doesn't seem to work on mobile for me.Still interesting though.
+Like the instance of Monaco that I use is ~1.7MB, not ~10MB.
+And editing doesn't seem to work on mobile for me.
+Still interesting though.
 - What grammar do you end up? tree-sitter?
 Also, is it canvas2d?
   - I'm using TextMate grammars at the moment, but I want to eventually add support for something else to it, like Monarch grammars, as otherwise it won't be 10x smaller than CM.
 No canvas, pure DOM.
 - Can you use tree sitter for highlighting and ide like features?